-Gentle & Pain-less Wisdom Teeth with Stem Cell
+Gentle & Pain-less Wisdom Teeth Extraction with Stem Cell

 Wisdom teeth, also referred to as the “third molars”, are the final set of molars that typically emerge during late teens or early twenties.
 Wisdom teeth can be valuable to the mouth if they are healthy and properly aligned, but most often they are misaligned and more prone to problems during their eruption (breaking through the gum tissue), which usually warrant wisdom teeth extractions.